[UPDATED SEPTEMBER 2023]

 Cats, like humans, can sometimes feel low, stressed, or anxious.
-Conflict with other cats and new places are common triggers of cat anxiety that could put your kitty’s hair on end (literally!).
-The following videos show some scenarios which you should look out for if you have a pet prone to sudden mood changes or anxiety.
-Read on for top tips on handling your anxious pet and the best ways to treat cat anxiety in the long run.
+Conflict with other cats and new places are common triggers of cat anxiety that could put your kitty’s hair on end – literally!
+The following videos show some stress-induced scenarios which you could find your precious pet in.
+You'll also find some of our top tips on handling your anxious pet and the best ways to treat cat anxiety in the long run.

 Is your cat fighting with other cats?
 Anxiety could be the cause

 Play-fighting with fellow feline friends is a very normal part of cat behaviour – it will help your cat bond with other cats and build their confidence.
 However, it can sometimes be hard to tell whether the fighting is playful or serious.
 Look out for the following body language clues:

 - Taking turns – If playing, cats normally ‘take turns’ making the dominant move.
 If they are both clawing and advancing at the same time, it’s more likely to be a real fight.